Topological Thouless Pumping of Ultracold Fermions: S3. Topological aspects of the continuous Rice-Mele model

 In the experimental setup, especially if $V_L$ is comparable or larger than $V_S$, the modulated tunneling amplitude $J\pm \delta$ changes drastically in the pumping sequence and $J$ is not constant as in the Rice-Mele model.
 Moreover, hoppings beyond nearest-neighbors may be required to fully capture the band structures.
 However, these effects do not close the gap and thus do not change the topology of pumping sequence -- a manifestation of the topological robustness of this system.
 Therefore, we can still characterize the pumping using $\delta$ and $\Delta$ of the Rice-Mele model even in the experimental situations.
+To determine the Rice-Mele parameter ($\delta, \Delta$) in Fig.~3b-e in the main text, we use the calculated band structures of our cRM pumping lattice and the analytical form of the dispersion relation of the tight-binding Rice-Mele Hamiltonian of Eq.(3) in the main text: